AuthorCarpentry/executable-documents-rstudio/00-getting-started.md

 install and beyond the scope of  this course.

 You can also select other output forms that aren't listed in the `knitr` dropdown.
-Take a look at the document.
+Take a look at the markdown document.
 You'll see in the top a section called `output` with sections under it like `html_document`.
 If we change the top output knit will produce a different result.
 Try replacing `word_document` with `slidy_presentation`.
-This is a html presentation that you can use in any web browser.
+Click Knit, and a html presentation that you can use in any web browser will appear.
+If you look at the KNit dropdown, you'll see a slidy option is now present.

-We'll continue working on this document to create a reproducible research report!
+Close Base_2013_test.Rmd and get ready to create a reproducible research report!

 Next: [Basic Markdown](01-markdown.html)